nattdecodes/caesar-decipherer/README.md

 By analyzing the ciphertext and leveraging linguistic and letter patterns (AKA frequently used words and average letter distributions), the program determines the most probable decryption key and produces the corresponding plaintext.

 ## ToDo
-- [ ] Change word list for inaccuracy
+- [ ] Add support for spaceless encrypted messages
 - [ ] Add more languages (suggestions are welcome!)
 - [X] ~~Optimise using letter distribution~~